UNCG-DAISY/StormImpactMap/README.md

 ### Frontend

+All code and resources used in the browser are exposed via the "src/public/" directory as commonly used in Express.
+This

+A short description of each library along with its use in this project:

     - leaflet.js@0.6.4:
 The library on which this application is based that enables interactive mapping features and functionality

     - leaflet.markercluster@1.4.1:
 Marker clustering functionality which decreases the lag associated loading a large number of markers on the map at once.

-- shp.js:
- some text some text some text some text some text some text some text some text some text

     - leaflet.shpfile.js:
-some text some text some text some text some text some text some text some text some text
+Create a leaflet Shapefile layer

-- mapbox@1.4.1
+    - shp.js (shapefile-js):
- some text some text some text some text some text some text some text some text some text
+Required by leaflet.shpfile.js.
+Converts shapefiles to GeoJSON

     - popper.js@
 some text some text some text some text some text some text some text some text some text

     - tile.stamen.js
 some text some text some text some text some text some text some text some text some text